 The Schoper-Bush Reservoir, a floodwater retention structure, was built in 1986 through the joint efforts of Cottonwood County and the Soil & Water Conservation District.
 The reservoir was built to control crossover land flooding, the normal depth of the water is estimated at 19.8 feet and is estimated to cover 13 acres at normal level.
 Maintenance includes mowing the area for public access.

 Physical Address: 59501 390th Street, Mountain Lake, Minnesota 56159

 *Remember that the park is open from May 1-October 31 from sunrise until 10:00 pm.

 Mountain Park was purchased in November of 1976.
 Major development of Mountain Park took place in 1979 with the assistance of LAWCON funding.
 Thirty-one thousand was used to build roads, toilets, trails, a picnic shelter, entry signage, and a well.
 Mountain Park not only offers a beautiful area for picnicking and family reunions, but it has also been placed on the National Register of Historic Sites as a result of the 1976 Archaeological Survey.
-Artifacts and cultural data from in habitants dating back to 500 BC was found in the survey making this park the site of the oldest human dwelling ever found in the State of Minnesota.
+Artifacts and cultural data from inhabitants dating back to 500 BC were found in the survey, making this park the site of the oldest human dwelling ever found in the State of Minnesota.
 The results from this discovery are on display at the Science Museum of Minnesota in St. Paul.